UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-Several elements contain unintentional null values.
+Several :code:`subject` elements contain unintentional null values.
 There are five within Tennessee Documentary History.
+Additional null
-Additional null subjects include vpmoore:133 and adams:76.
-Most of roth seems to have null subject/name/namePart values.
+:code:`subject`\ s include vpmoore:133 and adams:76.
+Most of roth seems to have null :code:`subject`\ /:code:`name`\ /:code:`namePart` values.
 It appears we might have inserted some blank nodes using the Islandora form entry.
 As there is no information, these "values" are not used and have no true use case.